Happyr/developer.happyr.com/_posts/2014-06-04-hack-constructors.md

 categories:
 - Hack
 tags: []
-comments:
-- id: 635
-  author: Josh Watzman
-  author_email: jwatzman@fb.com
-  author_url: ''
-  date: '2014-07-03 20:14:12 +0200'
-  date_gmt: '2014-07-03 18:14:12 +0200'
-  content: "&gt; The “problem” with this is that the spelling error on line 7 might
-    get undetected.
-The type checker will not tell you and it might take a while in production before anyone detects this bug.\r\n\r\nThis will get detected if your class is in partial or strict mode, and all of its recursive superclasses are all in Hack files (any mode -- but not PHP files).
-With a superclass in a PHP file, we have to assume that \"cuont\" is defined somewhere there -- but if it's Hack all the way up, we can know that member doesn't exist and yell about it."
-- id: 636
-  author: Tobias Nyholm
-  author_email: tobias@happyr.com
-  author_url: ''
-  date: '2014-07-03 21:09:46 +0200'
-  date_gmt: '2014-07-03 19:09:46 +0200'
-  content: "I might have to rewrite that a little bit.
-I meant to say that the spelling
-    error might get undetected when writing PHP. \r\nThank you for noticing."
 ---

 Hack got a lot of features and improvements of different kinds.
 It comes with some syntactic sugar.
 The constructor is a subject for a syntactic sugar improvement.